Mission and Vision

 The STM is committed to the Catholic theological tradition, rigorous academic inquiry, interdisciplinary study, ecumenical and interreligious dialogue, and the engagement of faith and culture.

 Through the Ecclesiastical Faculty and the Department of Religious Education and Pastoral Ministry, the STM offers graduate programs, including civil and ecclesiastical degrees in theology and ministry that integrate intellectual, spiritual, pastoral, and personal formation.
 To form a community that is contemplative, critical, and collaborative, it draws on the Ignatian tradition and the rich diversity of its students and faculty who are lay, ordained, and members of religious communities.
 Theological research, reflection, and pastoral practice are integral to the STM’s life and mission.
-The STM reaches out to larger theological and pastoral communities through C21 Online learning resources, the publication of New Testament Abstracts, and timely continuing education programs.
+The STM reaches out to larger theological and pastoral communities through STM Online: Crossroads learning resources, the publication of New Testament Abstracts, and timely continuing education programs.